Gateshead Grammar School,

 This, the only card ever produced, was designed and produced by Richard Merelie (S/Y 1956)

-Do you have any memories of the Springfield Hotel now sadly closed?
-We have a page just waiting for your reminisences
+Do you have any memories of the Springfield Hotel now sadly demolished?
+We have a page just waiting for your reminiscences

 Haversack...a two shoulder strapped bag for carrying school books that had to be carried using only one strap to make it as unergonomic as possible